AdobeDocs/experience-manager-65.en/help/assets/optionA-config-dms7.md

 1. Select **[!UICONTROL Save]**.
 1. To securely preview Dynamic Media content before it gets published, you must "allowlist" the Experience Manager author instance to connect to Dynamic Media:

-    * Open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account.
+    * **RICK: LINK TO NEW PUBLISH SETUP TOPIC** Open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account.
 Your credentials and sign-in details were provided by Adobe at the time of provisioning.
 If you do not have this information, contact Adobe Customer Support.

     * On the navigation bar near the top right of the page, navigate to **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL Publish Setup]** > **[!UICONTROL Image Server]**.